By Adam Armstrong at StorageReview.com. See original article here.

 · Includes no file or folder size or bandwidth restrictions – unlike most competing solutions

 EMC is also announcing integration with the apps Microsoft Word, PowerPoint and Excel apps for iOS.
-This will allow users to modify the files on their iOS devices and save them through Syncplicity.
+This will allow users to modify the files on their iOS devices and save them through Syncplicity by Axway.
 The group policies still apply to the mobile users.
-This is the first step that Syncplicity will most likely take with app integration to further embed Syncplicity for enterprise use and give IT more control of files being shifted around.
+This is the first step that Syncplicity by Axway will most likely take with app integration to further embed Syncplicity by Axway for enterprise use and give IT more control of files being shifted around.

-The new Outlook add-in for Syncplicity is expected to be generally available in May 2015.
+The new Outlook add-in for Syncplicity by Axway is expected to be generally available in May 2015.